Two years ago, when I first announced my plans to visit Sub-saharan Africa, the first reactions I got were far from encouraging.

 Traveling alone there as a woman will get you killed

-Ha!
 I spent six months in 2017 traveling eastern and southern Africa on my own.
 In total, I covered 13,000 kilometers and never once felt in danger.
-Sure, there were times where I had to keep about my wits, and a few times here and there in which I felt a bit uncomfortable, but never once did I think “oh, god, this is it.
+Sure, there were times occasions when I had to keep about my wits, and a few times here and there in which I felt a bit uncomfortable, but never once did I think “oh, god, this is it.
 This is where my life ends.”

 Having a blast on a very dangerous beach at Diani Beach, Kenya